YordanGeorgiev/qto/README.md

 You could:

 - deploy an instance of the qto, bare metal/vm/docker install should take no more than 2h
-- demo the simple search feature ( working only with name and description cols , but you could ddl hack-it)
 - provide access to the non-technical person via http for CRUD operations
-- provide them with initial links to grasp the "semi-sql" syntax
 - quickly define LOTS of tables DDL by using the existing examples and just changing the columns
 - load initial data via xls ( less than 10k rows per sheet should be ok )
+- generate md docs format based on the qto native view docs ..
+- provide them with initial links to grasp the "semi-sql" syntax
+- demo the simple search feature ( working only with name and description cols , but you could ddl hack-it)